airalab/learning-center/en/lesson_3_wallet.md

 In this lesson we are going to create the DAO module that will accumulate all ETH.
 You can treat ETH as a single Eth token.
 Aira has a special `TokenEther` token for that.

-First, let's find `Aira BuilderTokenEther` contract in `Factory Core`.
+First, let's find the `Aira BuilderTokenEther` contract in `Factory Core`.
 Please check previous lessons if you don't know how to do that.

-Then add `Aira BuilderTokenEhter` to the contract list.
+Then add the `Aira BuilderTokenEhter` to the contract list.

 Abi:
 ```js